The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Introduction

 \section{Introduction}

-Among the Computer-Mediated Communication (CMC) devices, Virtual Reality (VR) can be seen as a medium that allows to reproduce the most faithfully social interactions qualia, comparing to the Face-to-Face (FtF) interactions.
-A quale (singular of qualia) is a set of emotions, sensations and feelings, created and updating from different experiences.
-Therefore, the qualia of the FtF interactions are continuously updating, social interactions being central to our daily life.
+Among the Computer-Mediated Communication (CMC) devices, Virtual Reality (VR) can be seen as a medium that allows for reproducing social interactions qualia, compared to the Face-to-Face (FtF) interactions.
+A quale (singular of qualia) is a set of emotions, sensations, and feelings, created and updated from different experiences.
+Therefore, the qualia of the FtF interactions are continuously updating, and social interactions are central to our daily life.
 Since our first days, according to Meltzoff \& Moore \citep{meltzoff1977imitation}, the interactions with others allow us to construct ourselves.
-In VR, to evaluate how much social interactions are similar in VR and in FtF, a common measure used is the co-presence level.
+In VR, to evaluate how much social interactions are similar in VR and FtF, a common measure used is the co-presence level.
 Defined as the feeling of “being there together” in the Virtual Environment (VE) (Gallagher \& Frith \citep{gallagher2003functional}), understanding which factors could influence it is a primary subject to allow more qualitative social interactions in VR.
-However, the literature has not shown clear results on this subject, regarding the complexity and the cross-disciplinary fields involved.
+However, the literature has not provided precise results on this subject, due to the complexity and the cross-disciplinary fields involved.

 The study of communication models, such as the social interaction dynamics with Newcomb’s ABX model, Newcomb \citep{newcomb1953approach}, and the Cooperative Model of Human Communication of Tomasello \citep{tom2008}, could help better understand what could influence co-presence in VR.